SFMOMA’s Travel Program is sponsored by United Airlines, the museum’s official partner in extraordinary experiences.

 Tokyo - Odawara

-A day trip to Hiroshi Sugimoto’s Odawara Art Foundation, Enoura Observatory, located west of Tokyo, followed by a visit to the Lieko Shiga exhibition at Tokyo Photographic Art Museum.
+A day trip to Hiroshi Sugimoto’s Odawara Art Foundation, Enoura Observatory, located west of Tokyo.
+Two options for the afternoon: diving into teamLab’s digital museum, Borderless, or a guided walk around the newly reopened Museum of Contemporary Art.
 An evening reception at the guesthouse and private museum of collector Takeo Obayashi.

 Hiroshi Sugimoto’s Enoura Art Foundation